Halesam

 Halesam (هلسم) (Note: Also known as Haleh Sam (هله سم) and Halehsam) is a village in, and the capital of, Halesam Rural District of the Central District of Chardavol County, (Note: Formerly Shirvan and Chardavol County) Ilam province, Iran.
 It was the capital of Shabab Rural District until its capital was transferred to the village of Sang-e Sefid.

 Demographics

 Ethnicity

 The village is populated by Kurds.

 Population

-At the time of the 2006 National Census, the village's population was 663 in 137 households, when it was in Shabab Rural District of the Central District.
-The following census in 2011 counted 630 people in 156 households.
-The 2016 census measured the population of the village as 494 people in 140 households, by which time the rural district had been separated from the district in the establishment of Shabab District.
+At the time of the 2006 National Census, the village had a population of 663 in 137 households, when it was in Shabab Rural District of the Central District.
+The following census in 2011 recorded 630 people in 156 households.
+By the 2016 census, the population had declined to 494 in 140 households.
+By that time, the rural district had been separated from the district in the establishment of Shabab District.
 It was the most populous village in its rural district.

-After the census, Halesam was transferred to Halesam Rural District created in the Central District.
+After the census, Halesam was transferred to Halesam Rural District, which was created in the Central District.